heidi-holappa/ot-harjoitustyo/documentation/how-to-guide.md

 Start by downloading the [latest release](https://github.com/heidi-holappa/ot-harjoitustyo/releases/tag/viikko6) by choosing 'Source code' from the section Assets.

 ## Configuration
+You can configure the database filename in file .env.
+Default filename is database.db.

 ## Installation and starting the application